ayan-saeed/Sign-Language-Detector/README.md

 # Sign-Language-Detector
 ## Overview
-Real-time Sign Language Interpreter using Python, and Scikit-learn.
+Real-time Sign Language Interpreter using Python, MediaPipe, and Scikit-learn.
 Captures webcam input, detects hand signs, and classifies gestures into sign language symbols using a trained ML model.

 ## Initial Requirements
 1. Video Capture - The system must continuously capture real-time video frames from the webcam